BaronLip/sinatra-portfolio-project_match-tracker-app/README.md

     * Link to created a new Match.
     * Link to edit existing Match.
     * Link to logout.
-- New page
+- New Match page
     * Allows User to create new Match.
         - user_score and opponent_score is limited to 21.
-    * Allows User to create new Opponent.
+        - there must be a difference of 2 between scores.
     * Links back to Home page.
-- Edit page
+- Edit Match page
     * Allows User to edit existing Match.
     * Allows User to delete existing Match.
     * Links back to Home page.
+- New Opponent page
+    * Allows User to create new Opponent.
+        - redirects back to new match page and opponent is now added to the drop down.
+    * Redirects back to Home page to showing all matches.

-### Continued improvement:
+### Continued improvement/ Future features:
 1. ~~Limit score to 21 points.~~
 2. Utilize CSS to color table cells on home page.
 3. ~~Create drop down menu to select from existing Opponents.~~